 A 2015 paper suggested that delta MCA-PSV values could have more accuracy.
 This began the evolution of the current staging system.

 TAPS is diagnosed when the babies meet 1 and 1.5 MoM or higher.
 All cases did not meet these criteria, though.
 Some babies who were born weren’t always breaking those cutoff values (for example, MoM’s of 0.9 and 1.4).
 After birth, their blood tests and placenta confirmed they had TAPS.

 By subtracting the donor’s MoM from the recipient’s MoM, this a much more accurate representation of whether TAPS was present.
 So, in other words, delta MCA-PSV is just the difference between the recipient’s and the donor’s MoM.
 2019 saw the proposal of a new staging system.

 It didn’t vary too far from the Leiden Staging System.
 It was still five stages, with stages 3-5 remaining the same.
 However, the critical difference was that stages 1 and 2 changed.

 Ultrasound can show other signs of TAPS These markers are things like a “starry sky” liver in the recipient, or the donor twin’s half of the placenta looking brighter (echogenic), or an enlarged heart in the donor (cardiomegaly).
-These markers should not replace MCA dopplers.
-They’re only there to reinforce a diagnosis.
-It’s important to remember that most cases will show at least one of these signs, these are often in later stages of TAPS, and at least 14% of patients will have nothing more than a difference in their MCA dopplers.
+These markers reinforce the diagnosis.
+It’s important to remember that most cases will show at least one of these signs, these are often in the later stages of TAPS, and at least 14% of patients will have nothing more than a difference in their MCA dopplers.
 That’s why it’s so important to have those routine MCA dopplers.